hoophq/terraform-provider-hoop/docs/guides/troubleshooting.md

 - **WARN**: Warning conditions that might need attention
 - **ERROR**: Error conditions that prevented an operation

-For the most comprehensive debugging information when reporting issues, use:
+For the most comprehensive debugging information when reporting errors, use:

 ```bash
 export TF_LOG=TRACE